KhanyaD/GLMS-Part-3/SUBMISSION_CHECKLIST.md

 ## 🎓 **Success!**

-You have everything you need for a complete submission:
+I have everything I need for a complete submission:

 ✅ Full working application
 ✅ All requirements implemented